Sista Afia shows interest in working with Freddy Blaze

 Multiple award-winning female singer, Sista Afia, has shown interest in working with another young act by the name Freddy Blaze.

-This comes as a piece of very good news to Freddy Blaze and his followers as a collaboration with Sista Afia, the hottest female musician in Ghana will put a huge step toward his music dreams.
+This comes as very good news to Freddy Blaze and his followers as a collaboration with Sista Afia, the hottest female musician in Ghana will put a huge step toward his music dreams.